 Be aware of the charlatans who promise the impossible (We’ll do it in 2 weeks for $10k).
 Most likely, they’re just using a cheap template they’ve already sold to hundreds of unsuspecting clients, especially if they’re based in the United States.

 Q: What is the web design process?

 - Research.
-This phase usually involves analysis of competitor websites and general industry design trends.
+This phase usually involves an analysis of competitor websites and general industry web design trends.
 A web design firm will create a comprehensive report covering best practices and their recommendations, along with some design inspiration mood boards.

 - Design Production.
 Once the wireframes and visual design concepts are finalized, your web designer will move forward with design production.
-They will create final responsive design mockups, illustrations, animations, and any other assets needed to start development.
+They will create final responsive design mockups, illustrations, animations, and any other assets needed to start web development.

 - Content Creation and Copywriting.
-Good content is essential for your website’s success as a good design.
+Good content is as essential for your website’s success as good web design.
 To get the best results from your collaboration with an agency, you’ll need to have at least a high-level idea of what you want your website to convey.
 Then, you’ll work with the agency’s copywriters to polish your message and produce the final copy.
 You should do it before you begin designing a web page.